k9w/instructions/webservers/httpdOpenBSD.md

 }
 ```

-Or you can use the sample below for offline development on your local
-computer.
-This one changes the root from '/var/www/htdocs' to
-'/var/www' with the 'root' keyword.
+Serve on local loopback IP address `127.0.0.1`, listen on port 80, and
+set the root folder to `/` in the www chroot, which is `/var/www`.

 ```
 server 127.0.0.1 {